 While I was cutting up some strawberries for breakfast though, my brain came back from vacation and was all “dude, make a strawberry crisp.”

-I make a version of this crisp all the time.
+I make a version of this strawberry crisp all the time.

-Why it’s 1. it’s never made it’s way onto the site until now or 2.
-I didn’t think of it sooner in my dessert panic attack, I really don’t know.
+Why its never made its way onto the site until now and I didn’t think of it sooner in my dessert panic attack, I really don’t know.

 Skillet desserts like this fudgy paleo skillet brownie or this paleo salted chocolate chip cookie skillet are the best.
 Something about making it in the skillet makes it more acceptable to just take your spoon straight to it, right?